 When SpecFlow tests are executed, the execution engine processes the test steps, executing the necessary test logic and either finishing successfully or failing for various reasons.

 While executing the tests, the engine outputs information about the execution to the test output.
 In some cases it makes sense to investigate the test output even if the test passes.

 By default, the test output includes the executed test steps, the invoked test logic methods (bindings) and the execution time for longer operations.
 You can configure the information displayed in the test output.

 A test can fail because it causes an error.
 The test output contains more detailed information, e.g. a stack trace.

-Missing, Pending or Improperly Configured Bindings
+Test Fails due to Missing, Pending or Improperly Configured Bindings

-The test output can be very useful for missing bindings as it contain a step binding method skeleton that you can copy to your project and fill-in with the test logic.
+The test output can be very useful if you are missing bindings, as it contain a step binding method skeleton you can copy to your project and extend with the test logic.

 Just like with normal unit tests, you can also ignore SpecFlow tests.
 To do so, tag the feature or scenario with the

 @ignore tag.
 Don't forget that ignoring a test will not solve any problems with your implementation... ;-)